Pat LaMarche: Early life

-Public life
+Career

+Blankets lay on the west lawn of the U.S. Capitol as part of LaMarche's Homeless Remembrance Blanket Project.

 Until the beginning of her vice-presidential campaign, LaMarche was employed by a country music radio station in Maine under the pseudonym of Genny Judge; however, this ended with her candidacy.

 On September 5, 2004, LaMarche announced that she would be visiting and staying overnight in homeless and domestic violence shelters throughout the United States "to draw attention to those living on the edge of society."
 The campaign dubbed this LaMarche's "Left-Out Tour."
 Left Out in America, LaMarche's book which chronicles her tour through American homeless shelters, was released on October 5, 2006, by Upsala Press.

 1998 gubernatorial election

 In 1998, LaMarche was approached to run for governor by Green Party activists on the Maine Green Independent Party nominee.
 Despite only raising $20,000, LaMarche's campaign won 7% of the vote.
 Because her campaign received more than 5% of the total vote, she became the first woman in the history of the state of Maine to gain ballot access for a political party.